logicly-au/pmhc-mds-user-documentation/doc/reporting.rst

 * "As delivery organisation"

-The headspace enhancement of the PMHC MDS model adds a "delivery organisation" to both the service contact record and the collection occasion records.
+The headspace enhancement of the PMHC MDS model adds a "delivery organisation" to both the service contact records and the collection occasion records.
 This can be different to the organisation that initiated the episode (the "lead organisation").
 The A12 reports any episode that has at least one collection occasion or service contact delivered by an organisation that